nguyenxuantuong/oauth2-login-go/README.md

 ## Getting Started

-Auth is based on Revel -- A high-productivity web framework for the [Go language](http://www.golang.org/).
+Auth is OATH2 implementation using go language.
+It is based on Revel -- A high-productivity web framework for the [Go language](http://www.golang.org/).
+Auth aims to a centralized system which every other services system depend on.
+Think about a centralized system from Google (you access it via accounts.google.com)

 ### Start the web server: